jmotto/README-Generator/output/README.md

   * [Questions](#questions)

   ## Installation
-  klj
+  node.js

   ## Usage
-  kj
+  Run with Node.js in the command-line and answer the questions prompted.

   ## License
   This application is licensed under MIT

   ## Contributors
-  lkj

   ## Tests
-  kl

   ## Questions
-  If you have any questions about this project, please contact lkj.
-To view more of my projects, go to lkj.
+  If you have any questions about this project, please contact jmotto31@gmail.com.
+To view more of my projects, go to jmotto.